idarolti/PhysaliaSexChrom/Day3/Day3_Practical.md

   2	TT|1	TT|0.98
 ```

-Identify sex-linked sequences wuth SEX-DETector.
-The software can be found **[here](https://gitlab.in2p3.fr/sex-det-family).
+Identify sex-linked sequences with SEX-DETector.
+The software can be found **[here](https://gitlab.in2p3.fr/sex-det-family)**.
 For this practical we will use the original version of the software.

 Copy the SEX-DETector scripts to your folder and create a folder for the output files.